Classifying finite-dimensional C*-algebras by posets of their commutative C*-subalgebras: Outlook and subsequent research

 One could also look at C*-algebras $A$ such that $A=\overline{\bigcup\D}$ for some directed set $\D$ consisting of finite-dimensional C*-subalgebras of $A$.
 In this case $A$ need not be separable, and therefore C*-algebras of these form are called \emph{non-separable} AF-algebras.
 It turns out that neither Bratteli diagrams nor K-theory can completely classify this class of C*-algebras \cite{FK}, \cite{Katsura}.
 However, as one might have noticed, the framework of $\CC(A)$ might be suitable in order to classify non-separable AF-algebras if one compares the definition of non-separable AF-algebras with the content of Proposition \ref{prop:CAisdcpo}.
 If this is indeed the case, then $\CC(A)$ might be an interesting alternative for K-theory.

-Since $\CC(A)$ is a dcpo, and domain theory (see for instance \cite{CLD}) deals with various properties of dcpos, a first step might be the study of the domain-theoretical properties of $\CC(A)$.
-For details, we refer to \cite{HL}.
+Since $\CC(A)$ is a dcpo, and domain theory (see for instance \cite{CLD}) deals with various properties of dcpos, a first step is the study of the domain-theoretical properties of $\CC(A)$.
+It has been proven in \cite{HL} that $\CC(A)$ is a so-called \emph{algebraic domain} if and only if $A$ is a so-called \emph{scattered} C*-algebra, i.e., a C*-algebra for each every self-adjoint element has a countable spectrum.
 It might be interesting to compare the domain-theoretical properties of $\CC(A)$ with those of $\V(M)$, the poset $\V(M)$ of commutative von Neumann subalgebras of a von Neumann algebra $M$.
 For the von Neumann case, we refer to \cite{DRSB}.

+Besides AF-algebras and scattered C*-algebras, there are several other classes of C*-algebras that contain the finite-dimensional C*-algebras as subclass, for instance the von Neumann algebras.
+By Connes's example of a von Neumann algebra non-isomorphic to its opposite \cite{Connes}, there is no hope that Theorem \ref{thm:fdmaintheorem} can be extended to the class of von Neumann algebras, but it turns out that it is possible for the subclas of \emph{type I} von Neumann algebras (all finite-dimensional C*-algebras are type I von Neumann algebras).
+More generally, $\CC(A)$ determines $A$ for each type I \emph{AW*-algebra}, where we recall that AW*-algebras were introduced by Kaplansky as algebraic generalisations of von Neumann algebras \cite{Kaplansky}.
+We refer to the author's PhD thesis \cite{MeThesis} for the prove that $\CC(A)$ determines each type I AW*-algebra up to isomorphism, which result we eventually be published in \cite{MeAW}.

 It might be interesting to look at non-unital C*-algebras as well.
 The reason why we did not consider non-unital C*-algebras lies within quantum toposophy, from which this research evolved.
 In quantum toposophy one is forced to work constructively; and whereas constructive Gel'fand duality for unital commutative C*-algebras holds (see for instance \cite{BM} and \cite{CS}), it was not known yet whether the non-unital version holds as well.
 However, Henry recently proved a non-unital version of constructive Gel'fand duality \cite{Henry}, which suggests that non-unital C*-algebras can be incorporated within quantum toposophy as well.